It was a two-year Bway hit, winner of the top Tony Award,

 Giving Sammy a love interest as close as possible to albino (Paula Wayne) may

-Of greater question is how the jockey-sized star conveyed a believable pugilist.
+have seemed a bit too blatant, but wasn't Of greater question is how the jockey-sized star conveyed a believable pugilist.
 In the featherweight division?
 This may be in part why a film version never materialized.
 Of course another actor could be cast, but the show is so stitched in Sammy's skin, it's hard to imagine.
 Not that someone else couldn't play the role, it just beggars the question: what would be the point?
 But if nothing else it's not hard to visualize what a great number "Don't Forget

 Producer Alexander H. Cohen had serious David Merrick envy.